voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 VOC detection dataset
 ---------------------

+The :class:`fiftyone.types.VOCDetectionDataset <fiftyone.types.dataset_types.VOCDetectionDataset>`
-The :class:`fiftyone.types.dataset_types.VOCDetectionDataset` type represents a labeled dataset consisting of images and their associated object detections saved in `VOC format <http://host.robots.ox.ac.uk/pascal/VOC>`_.
+type represents a labeled dataset consisting of images and their associated object detections saved in
+`VOC format <http://host.robots.ox.ac.uk/pascal/VOC>`_.

 Datasets of this type are exported in the following format: